cosinekitty/astronomy/source/c/README.md

 This function can be used to determine equinoxes and solstices.
 However, it is usually more convenient and efficient to call [`Astronomy_Seasons`](#Astronomy_Seasons) to calculate all equinoxes and solstices for a given calendar year.

-The function searches the window of time specified by `dateStart` and `dateStart+limitDays`.
+The function searches the window of time specified by `startTime` and `startTime+limitDays`.
 The search will return an error if the Sun never reaches the longitude `targetLon` or if the window is so large that the longitude ranges more than 180 degrees within it.
 It is recommended to keep the window smaller than 10 days when possible.